philgraetz/Word-Guess-Game/README.md

 - Used an MVC approach
 + View is the HTML
 + Controller is JS to update and read HTML
-+ Model is JS Opject
++ Model is JS Object